lg-gonzalez-juarez/documentation/pages/python2/pyth_03.md

 In this lesson, we looked at simple math operands.
 You can also do linear algebra on arrays and matrices.
 For more information, see [here](https://numpy.org/doc/stable/reference/routines.linalg.html).

+## Hands-On Lab 23: Creating a Matrix Using NumPy Arrays